Stingrays (Cell-Site Simulators): An In-Depth Analysis

 The Challenge of Unknown Targets

-When investigators don't know the specific IMSI of their target, they must use pattern analysis to identify it from among all the phones captured by the Stingray.
+When investigators don't know the specific IMSI of their target, they must use pattern analysis to identify it from among all the phones captured by the Stingray device.
+This presents a significant technical and analytical challenge.

-This technique was explicitly used by the FBI in the past to identify a target phone without involving the phone company.
+This technique was explicitly used by the FBI in the past to identify a target phone without involving the phone company, allowing for discreet surveillance operations.

 Correlation Method